-RECOMMENDED: 31 Most Adorable Poodle Mixes
+RECOMMENDED: 50 Adorable Poodle Mixes

-Small French Dogs
+Small French Dog Breeds

-Dog breeds from France come in all sizes, including small – or as I like to call it, fun size.
-They’re fantastic small dogs that have become widely popular lap dogs internationally.
-In this section, well group small and toy dogs together because there are so few.
+Dog breeds from France come in all sizes and shapes, including small – or as I like to call them, the “fun size” dogs.
+They’re fantastic small dogs that have become widely popular lap dogs and playmates.
+But what’s a small French dog?
+We classify these dogs as 5 to 22 pounds.

 1. Toy Poodle

-Highlights: Lively, Intelligent, Confident
+Highlights: Lively, Smart, Confident